Two Studies Are Re-Analysed by Plöderl et al., (2013) In The Published Study: "Suicide Risk and Sexual Orientation: A Critical Review."

 John's Story - healed by Love: "I attempted suicide in 1992 at the age of 29.
 Unlike my previous attempts, this time I succeeded: I was declared dead.
 But one nurse refused to give up, and I was revived.
 A doctor at the hospital convinced me that it was better to accept the homosexuality I had been fighting against than to kill myself.
 For the first time, I agreed: Better gay than dead.
 He got me to commit to get a cat or a dog so I would have one being in my life whose unconditional love I could believe in.
 When I was released from the hospital, I got a cat and named her Nevada.
 That's the day that I accepted that I was gay.
 I couldn't fight it any longer...
 As our relationship progressed, I found myself feeling sexually attracted to a woman for the first time in my life.
 We married in 1998, and now have a beautiful new baby.
 Finally, I am at peace with myself as a man.
 I am at peace in the world of men, grounded and connected.
 I have finally experienced unconditional love -- from my wife, my mother, my therapist, my "adopted" father and brothers and family.

-says.
 "Force yourself to date women.
 Nothing ever worked.
+I got

-The other 20 percent, he says, go back and forth.
-"I would
+percent, he says, go back and forth.
+"I would say it's

-find a great degree of healing and move into
+30-percent range [that] find a great degree of healing and

-was not like the other men on the team as he rarely dated
+the other men on the team as he rarely dated much.
+One day

 Dave told the team he was gay.
 About a month later after

-for thanks giving dinner something happened with his
+he went home for thanks giving dinner something happened

 The documentation of the gay/bisexual male suicide problems - and of its etiology - begins in the nineteenth century as the result of Karl Ulrichs' work. - A short History of the Suicide Problem in Gay Communities (Europe/America).. - Teenagers Are Committing Suicide Because They Are Gay. - The numbers on gay suicides leave the human story untold. - Gay Teen Suicide: Trying to understand some of the Real Causes?
 "This page is written for those who seek help from (and is also dedicated to) those who work in Teen Suicide Prevention.
 It is also in memory of those for whom the system has failed." - Reflections on the Suicide of a Circuit Partier. - Cult Leader Tried to Repress Homosexuality Before Group Suicide N/A: "The Washington Post reports Marshall Herff Applewhite, who led 38 members of the Heaven's Gate UFO cult to join him in mass suicide, was deeply ashamed of his homosexuality and tried repeatedly to purge himself of same-sex desires."